Join Our Volunteer Team

 WHY VOLUNTEER AT CHIMNEY ROCK?

 Tour guides are responsible for providing an accurate interpretation of the area’s archaeology, natural history, ethnology, and history.

-Work as a TeamHosts explain tour details, special programs and events to visitors.
-They are also familiar with the archaeological exhibits and educational items for sale in the Visitor Cabin.
+Hosts welcome our visitors and explain our program options to visitors.
+They are also familiar with the archaeological exhibits and educational items for sale in the Gift Shop.

 Mesa HostProvide a crucial point of contact for visitors.

 Direct parking, distribute audio devices for the Mesa Village Audio Tour and monitor visitor safety.

 Small Groups Activity LeaderDemonstrate and educate visitors at a daily activity program